By Nicole Schmidt

 New staff are required to do a mandatory online training course and additional training is available through Ryerson’s Academic Accommodation Services.
 But Fels said the training is not sufficient.
 “Knowing about a standard and implementing those things in a classroom are two very different things,” she said.
 “Every disability needs a different approach.”

 Ryerson’s Academic Accommodation of Students with Disabilities policy says that instructors should “strive to make course curriculum and materials and course activities accessible to all students,” and the Accommodation for Persons with Disabilities Policy says that students will be considered individually to determine accommodations.

 Still, some Deaf students have experienced discrimination and have had problems with faculty not properly accommodating them.

-Wolfe-Maxwell said one of his professors refused to show videos with subtitles.
+Brown said one of their professors refused to show videos with subtitles.
 Jenny Leung, a third-year business technology major who is also Deaf, said she had similar issues with closed captioning services.

 “We expect professors to know what to do … and students to take on the advocacy needed to convince a professor the right way to do things,” said Fels.